Frequently Asked Questions

 The admission committee uses a holistic evaluation process.
 Each applicant's documents are carefully considered.
-Special action is required if an applicant's GPA is below 2.85 in the last 60 credits.
 Thus, the committee looks for outstanding letters of recommendation, previous experience in the field, and written statements of exceptional quality.

 The SDHE curriculum requires a minimum of 51 units and as many as 57 units if the student chooses to write a thesis (6 units) in lieu of the comprehensive examination.
 Students must also acquire 450 hours of supervised fieldwork in an institution of higher education.

 Graduate school fees are set by the CSU Board of Trustees each academic year.
 The current fee structure may be found on the Enrollment Services web site.
 The approximate cost as of Fall 2022 is $$21,954 for the entire program for California residents (4 semesters at "7 units or more" + 2 semesters of "6 units or less").